Naked People Need Building Science

 So, the takeaway is that you can enjoy leafless comfort in your home without cranking up the heat to 90° F. You just need to make sure your building envelope has a high enough mean radiant temperature by having good insulation and air sealing.
 Whether the neighbors will be happy with your level of comfort is another matter, though.

-Photo by Pixel Addict from flickr.com, used under a Creative Commons license.
+Photo of naked man by Pixel Addict from flickr.com, used under a Creative Commons license.